AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 ---

-# Generic handleChange Function
+# Generic `handleChange()` Function

-Instead of writing separate `onChange` handlers for every input field, we can create a single reusable function.
+Instead of writing separate `onChange` handlers for every input field, we can create one reusable function.

-Example:

 ```jsx
 function handleChange(e) {